MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-03.md

 Just like a top-level script file is at the root of a hierarchical nested scope tree, so too is each module ([§3.14][]).
 However, by default, only those names exported by a module are available by name from within the importing context.
-The Global parameter of the cmdlet `Import-Module` ([§13.28][]) allows exported names to have increased visibility.
+The Global parameter of the cmdlet [Import-Module](xref:Microsoft.PowerShell.Core.Import-Module) allows exported names to have increased visibility.

 ## 3.6 ReadOnly and Constant Properties